Uran Islampur

-Ishwarpur is a city and a Municipal Council in Sangli district in the Indian state of Maharashtra.
+Uran Islampur, officially Ishwarpur, is a city and a municipal council in Sangli district in the Indian state of Maharashtra.

-The 2011 Census of India recorded a total of 67,391 residents in the town, predominantly Hindu.
-Ishwarpur, Maharashtra's geographical area is 138 hectare.
+The 2011 Census of India recorded a total of 67,391 residents in the town, predominantly Hindu and Muslim.
+Uran Islampur's geographical area is 40.42 km2.
+The town has "poor roads, lack of clean water and inadequate public facilities".